What is the most important thing in the world?

 It is the people, the people, the people.

-Counselling services for young people in Cambridge
+Professional counselling services for young people who attend a Cambridge public school

 Cambridge Lifeskills provides complimentary counselling services to the 13 public schools in the Cambridge district – funded by our community and grants received.
-Our counsellors work with tamariki and rangatahi, age five - 15 years old with family frequently included in the work we do with the children.
+Our counsellors work with tamariki and rangatahi, age 5 - 15 years old with family / whānau frequently included in the work we do with the children.

 This counselling service is an integral part of the support network available to the students of Cambridge public schools.